sul-dlss-labs/OCFL-Tools/README.md

 formatted and, optionally, actually exists on disk.
 It's up to something else to put the bits on disk where OCFL-Tools expects them to be.

-`OcflValidator` will take a directory and tell you if it's an OCFL object or not.
+`OcflTools::OcflValidator` will take a directory and tell you if it's an OCFL object or not.
 If it is a valid OCFL object, `OcflValidator` will check the files on disk against the records in the inventory.json and let you know if they are all there and have matching checksums.

-`OcflVerify` will take an OCFL object and will let you know if it's syntactically correct and internally consistent.
+`OcflTools::OcflVerify` will take an `OcflObject` and will let you know if it's syntactically correct and internally consistent. `OcflVerify` doesn't care or know about files or directories on disk.
+`OcflValidator` uses `OcflVerify` as part of its validation process, once it has identified a suitable inventory.json file.

-`OcflResults` is a class to capture logging events for a specific OcflValidator or OcflVerify instance.
+`OcflTools::OcflResults` is a class to capture logging events for a specific OcflValidator or OcflVerify instance.
+Any reported error (inspect `OcflResults#get_errors`) indicates the object under consideration is not OCFL compliant.